HsuMyatMonW/LogsAndLogic/The Password Game.md

 ### Rule 19: All the vowels in your password must be bolded.
 While typing the solution to the previous rule, I accidently made all characters bolded.
 So, this one passed automatically.

+### Rule 20: Oh no!
+Your password is on fire.
+Quick, put it out!
+The rule starts a fire (i.e., adds 🔥) at a random place in the password.
+The fire spreads quickly and burns away the adjacent characters (i.e., replaces the adjacent characters with 🔥).
+I moved quickly and put out the fire (i.e., deleted all 🔥) before it spread too much.
+Then, I had re-added the missing part of the password earlier.

+### Rule 21: Your password is not strong enough 🏋️‍♂️
+This rule tells us to add three 🏋️‍♂️ in the password.
+I added them to the beginning of the password.

+### Rule 22: Your password must contain one of the following affirmations: I am loved, I am worthy, I am enough
+I picked the first option just because, and I added "iamloved" to the beginning of the password.
+I also bolded the vowels to make sure the password does not break Rule 19.

+### Rule 23: Paul has hatched!
+Please don't forget to feed him, he eats three 🐛 every minute.
+Paul, previously 🥚 becomes a 🐔.
+We need to add 🐛 to the password to feed him.
+One 🐛 is deleted every 20 seconds.
+If we run out of 🐛 in the password, Paul starves.
+If we add too many, Paul gets overfed.
+I added about six 🐛 to the password, which gives me roughly 2 minutes to work on other things before I have to add more.
+This rule, in my opinion, is the most challenging rule of the game since it effectively adds a timer that we constantly have to maintain, and the time pressure significantly affects our ability to tackle other rules.
+> 💡 It's unclear exactly how many 🐛 will overfeed Paul.
+There's a delay before the Game Over screen appears, but in my testing, 6 is safe.
+At around 7 or 8, Paul gets overfed.